cakephp/docs/en/orm/associations.rst

   the target model, suffixed with '\_id'.
 - **conditions**: an array of ``find()`` compatible conditions.
 If you have conditions on an associated table, you should use a 'through' model, and define the necessary belongsTo associations on it.
+It is recommended to use the ``finder`` option instead.
 - **sort**: an array of find() compatible order clauses.
 - **dependent**: When the dependent key is set to ``false``, and an entity is deleted, the data of the join table will not be deleted.